Vious/leetcode_practice/problem51-100/Readme.md

 For Problem 52 (N-Queens II), counting version of P51.
 - A faster code trick is to use 3 one-dimenstional vectors instead of two dim bool arrays, reduces time costs from 200ms+ to about 4ms.
 (New solution code are uploaded)

 For Problem 53.
-(Maximum Subarray),
+(Maximum Subarray), greedy.
+(Needs some time to review)

+For Problem 54.
+(54. Spiral Matrix),
+- Set a turn flag, and dx, dy as directions, when should dx be 1 or -1.
+- Update four boundary values left-right, up-bottom (decrease, increase, in need).